Unleash/unleash/docs/addons/datadog.md

 Unleash Datadog addon takes the following parameters.

+- **Datadog Events URL** - This property is optional.
+The default url is https://api.datadoghq.com/api/v1/events
-- **Datadog Webhook URL** - This is the only required property.
+- **DD API KEY** - This is a required property.

 #### Tags

-Datadog's incoming webhooks are channel specific.
+Datadog's incoming webhooks are app specific.
 You will be able to create multiple addons to support messaging on different apps.